 Not enough?
-Ok, think about your family, your spouse, children, and friends would feel if they got a phone call to say you’d been killed or sustained life-changing injuries in a motorcycle accident?
+Ok, think about what your family, your spouse, children, and friends would feel if they got a phone call to say you’d been killed or sustained life-changing injuries in a motorcycle accident?
 Would their home be at risk?
 Imagine the emotions that would be stirred up by knowing it may not have happened if you’d just worn a helmet.
-Not mention the guilt felt by a motorist who may have collided with you through no fault of their own.
+Not to mention the guilt felt by a motorist who may have collided with you through no fault of their own.

 Been Involved in a Riverside Motorcycle Accident?